 I must confess, however, that pulling obscure facts from my past often gives me a perverse pleasure.
 It's not the actual deed or event, though that's pleasant, too; it's that I feel I've cheated the aging process, dug beneath the mantel and disturbed a layer of dust.
 It makes me believe that things are still firing in my head as they should, slower, perhaps, but that's okay—the alternative horrifies me.
 I'm not afraid of death.
 It's the possibility of losing of my mind that troubles me.

 He lay in his underwear on a bare mattress beside the only open window in the room.
-He was spread-eagled and bare-chested, offering as much body surface as possible to anything that moved, almost wishing the mosquito buzzing in the darkness would come closer, at least close enough that he could feel the air stirring around its wings.
-Sweat rolled down his side and disappeared into the mattress, adding to the growing pool of moisture beneath him.
+He was spreadeagled and bare-chested, offering as much body surface as possible to anything that moved, almost wishing the mosquito buzzing in the darkness would come closer, at least close enough that he could feel the air stirring around its wings.
+Sweat rolled down his sides and disappeared into the mattress, adding to the growing pool of moisture beneath him.

-A breeze, one tiny puff was all he needed.
+One tiny breeze was all he needed.

 Seconds later, she was gone.

 I find it humbling to reach an age where misspoken words and unintended deeds, never rectified,

 Where little things, never considered before, seize my thoughts in quiet moments,